DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 ### Using The CLI

 If you don't have the CLI installed, run `npm install -g aurelia-cli` to install the new tool.
 Then just run `au new` to get the CLI wizard started.
 Choose the custom option, select `Babel` as the default transpiler, select `none` for the CSS processor, select `no` for the unit testing, also select your editor, then go ahead to install the dependencies and create the project.

 Once the dependencies are installed (it will take a few minutes), your project is ready to go.
 Just change directory into the project folder and run it by typing `au run --watch`.
 This will run the app and watch the project's source for changes.
 Open a web browser and navigate to the url indicated in the CLI's output.
 If you've got everything setup correctly, you should see the message "Hello World!" in the browser.

 ![](https://cdn.auth0.com/blog/blog/aurelia-cli-1.png)

 ![](https://cdn.auth0.com/blog/blog/aurelia-cli-2.png)

 ![](https://cdn.auth0.com/blog/blog/aurelia-cli-3.png)

+_Aurelia CLI_

 ### Application Bootstrap Config